AVEVA/CONNECT-data-services-developer-docs/content/visualize-data/power-bi-connector.md

 The OSIsoft Cloud Services Power BI Connector retrieves Data Views from OCS and makes them available in Microsoft Power BI for advanced data visualization and analysis.
 Install OSIsoft Cloud Services Power BI Connector to retrieve Data Views for use with Microsoft Power BI as described in this section.<br>

-## Install requirements
+## System requirements

 The following are required before you install and use OSIsoft Cloud Services Power BI Connector.

-### Software

       - Microsoft Power BI Desktop
       - Microsoft Edge WebView 2 Runtime

-### Administrator privileges

       - A user account with Administrator privileges to install OSIsoft Cloud Services Power BI Connector on a local machine.

 ## Install OSIsoft Cloud Services Power BI Connector